Ames Research Center: Wind tunnels

-The NASA Ames Research Center wind tunnels are known not only for their immense size, but also for their diverse characteristics that enable various kinds of scientific and engineering research.
+The Ames Research Center wind tunnels are known not only for their immense size, but also for their diverse characteristics that enable various kinds of scientific and engineering research.
+The complex of wind tunnels was nominated to the National Register of Historic Places in 1995 and listed in 2017.

 ARC Unitary Plan Wind Tunnel

 The Unitary Plan Wind Tunnel (UPWT) was completed in 1956 at a cost of $27 million under the Unitary Plan Act of 1949.
 Since its completion, the UPWT facility has been the most heavily used NASA wind tunnel within the NASA Wind Tunnel Fleet.
 Every major commercial transport and almost every military jet built in the United States over the last 40 years has been tested in this facility.
 Mercury, Gemini, and Apollo spacecraft, as well as Space Shuttle, were also tested in this tunnel complex.

 National Full-Scale Aerodynamics Complex (NFAC)

 Ames Research Center also houses the world's largest wind tunnel, part of the National Full-Scale Aerodynamic Complex (NFAC): it is large enough to test full-sized planes, rather than scale models.
-The complex of wind tunnels was listed on the National Register in 2017.